publicising your article and increasing its impact

 Open-access publishing, where no charge is made to the reader, offers many advantages to authors including higher visibility of publications and higher citation rates.
 Authors publishing in IUCr journals have the option to make their article open access, for an open-access fee.

-The IUCr makes all open-access articles published in its journals immediately available in PubMed Central, a public archive created by the National Center for Biotechnology Information of the National Library of Medicine, USA.
+The IUCr makes all open-access articles published in its journals immediately available on the IUCr Journals web site and in services such as PubMed Central, a public archive created by the National Center for Biotechnology Information of the National Library of Medicine, USA.

 For more details of our gold open-access arrangements click here.

 For more details on hybrid open access click here.

 As a scientific union with many commissions and links to regional and national crystallographic associations, the International Union of Crystallography is in a unique position to be able to publicise and promote articles published in its journals to the crystallographic community.
 In addition, there are many other ways in which the IUCr raises awareness of articles published in its journals, including, for example, targeted email alerts, press releases, and wide dissemination of its journals to aggregators and indexing organizations.

 The IUCr regularly uploads journal article metadata and content to many abstracting and indexing organisations.

 Partnership with Wiley

 The IUCr works in partnership with Wiley.
 IUCr journals are included in Wiley Online Library and marketed alongside other Wiley journal titles.